Top 5 Desalination Plant Projects in Singapore 2026

 Upcoming Challenges in the Desalination Industry in Singapore

-• Brine Disposal: Brine disposal after the desalination process into coastlines or deep sea can affect marine life and ecosystems.
+• Brine Disposal: Brine disposal after the desalination process into coastlines or the deep sea can affect marine life and ecosystems.

 • Decrease Environmental Imbalance: High power consumption can lead to increased carbon emissions.